 Our modular paneling systems are easily installed at a cost of approximately half that of custom millwork.
 Our free design service provides you with detailed drawings and a full material list to simplify your new construction or remodeling and renovation projects.
 New England Classic products are offered with either paintable grade surfaces or with premium oak, maple, and cherry veneers that show the natural variations in grain, color, and texture which are the essence of the woods' beauty and romantic appeal.

-Six unique panel system styles are available, with styles ranging from 17th-century Colonial raised wood panel styles to current modern and international:
+Six unique panel system styles are available, with styles ranging from 17th-century Colonial raised wood panel styles to current modern and international styles.

-Try our Free Design Service.
-Just fax or email your measurements and we will return a complete set of drawings and a material list.
+Free Design Service Try our Free Design Service.
+Just fax or email your measurements and we will return a complete set of drawings and a materials list.

 Raised panels trace their heritage back to 17th century Colonial, Federalist, Georgian and other revival styles.